 Registration is required from your quarter of entry until your final quarter of completion of the degree, including summers.
+The only exception is if you are unfunded in the Summer quarter, in which case you do not need to register for TGS 512 or any other course.
 A provisional list of annual course offerings is provided on the department website.
 Before registering, meet with your advisor or the DGS to sign off on your course of study.
 Please plan accordingly.
 Registration typically takes place three weeks to ten days before the first day of a quarter.
-Dates are listed on the academic calendar, and we strongly advise you add these dates to your own calendar.
+Dates are listed on Northwestern's academic calendar, and we strongly advise you add these dates to your own calendar.

-To enroll in Art History courses requiring department permission, obtain a permission number from Adams to enter when registering.
+To enroll in Art History courses requiring department permission, obtain a permission number from department staff to enter when registering.
 Each department administers their own permission numbers, so classes in other departments may require numbers from their corresponding staff.

 It is your responsibility to ensure that you are registered correctly and on time in advance of each quarter.
 Your quarterly stipends and health insurance are dependent on full-time status, therefore, if you do not register properly and with at least three credits you may have severe financial implications including loss of health insurance, charges for quarterly tuition, even violation of your visa status.
-Failure to register by the correct date will at minimum require a petition for late registration, which can be done at https://www.tgs.northwestern.edu/documents/academic-policies-procedures/tgs-late-registration-petition-form.pdf and requires the signature of the DGS and your advisor.
+Failure to register by the correct date will at minimum require a petition for late registration, which can be accessed here and requires the signature of the DGS and your advisor.
 Changes cannot be made after a quarter is completed.

 Due to the serious consequences of registration errors, we recommend you a) monitor your Student Account information monthly for fees or charges that might indicate a problem with enrollment, and b) check CAESAR once mid-quarter and once prior to the end of quarter to make sure your enrollment matches your activities.
-Any questions or concerns should be directed to Keiser.
+Any questions or concerns should be directed to the GA-PA.